 - Ensure timely filing of all DC and federal statements, including the payment of payroll taxes and completion of Form 990 and any other relevant DC, state, or federal requirements

 Communications and Outreach

-- Depending on conditions, organize and lead speaking tours in the US by partner human rights defenders
+- Depending on conditions, organize and help lead speaking tours in the US by partner human rights defenders

-Excellent written and oral communication skills
+Excellent writing and interpersonal skills

 Proficiency in Spanish

 The Guatemala Human Rights Commission/USA (GHRC) offers unpaid fall, spring and summer internships.
 We are regularly seeking interns to work with our Washington, DC and Guatemala City offices.
 Interns are integral to our work, providing substantive support to our publications, research on key human rights topics and program and campaign development.
-Depending on their interests, additional tasks may include translation and editing, speaker tours and delegation organizing, monitoring of the Guatemalan and Honduran press and assisting staff with affidavits for political asylum cases.
+Depending on their interests, additional tasks may include translation and editing, speaker tours and delegation organizing, monitoring of the Guatemalan press and assisting staff with affidavits for political asylum cases.
 Interns are expected to become full staff members during their time with us, including facilitating and taking notes during meetings and assisting with general office duties.
 The minimum internship length is three months, and interns are asked to commit a minimum of 20 hours per week, preferably in the morning and early afternoons.

 For information on applying for an internships, please click here.